interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

   ) ⇒
 )</code>

 Emitted when an outgoing/incoming transfer with a condition is fulfilled.
+The `fulfillment` is provided as a base64url-encoded string.

 This indicates that funds have been transferred.
 In order to prevent unexpected incoming funds, a ledger MAY forbid accounts from fulfilling a transfer who are not the transfer's receiver.